shivaprasadyanala/max-and-the-orchestration-quest/README.md

 Clone the project from GitHub and navigate into the root directory.

-git clone MaxPi-Monorepo
+# Clone using the official repo name
-cd MaxPi-Monorepo
+git clone git@github.com:khaledrakhisi/max-and-the-orchestration-quest.git max-and-the-orchestration-quest cd max-and-the-orchestration-quest

 Step 2: Install Dependencies and Configure Workspaces